-Eliminate food waste by carefully planning your meals using recipes with the same ingredients so there is nothing to waste, suggested Woroch.
+Eliminate food waste by carefully planning your meals using recipes with the same ingredients, so there is nothing to waste, said Woroch.
 If you buy a whole sack of potatoes, find creative ways to use every potato — baked potatoes, homemade fries, etc. — before it goes bad.
 Also, get in the habit of just eating your leftovers.

 "No matter how cheap the food was, it becomes the most expensive ingredient when it gets tossed," she said.